 - Federal "rules" are the way the US government makes policy.
 You can comment on any proposed rule!
 Get involved in the federal rule-making process to raise your voice for rules that welcome migrants and refugees and treat them fairly, and against rules that do the opposite.
 Check regularly for action alerts on immigration policy proposals, from the US Catholic bishops' Justice for Immigrants website.

-- Help immigrants to fill out their paperwork through United We Dream, CASA of Maryland, or for a local contact call Catholic Charities USA at 703-549-1390.
+- Help immigrants to fill out their paperwork through CASA of Maryland, or for your local contact call Catholic Charities USA at 703-549-1390.

 - “End Family Detention” poster for Twitter or Facebook.

 - Excellent resources for at-risk immigrants and children and those who work with them from KIND (Kids In Need of Defense) and Pax Christi USA.

 - Immigrant stories - good brief video from Catholic Charities USA, more Faces of Migration.
 “120 stories in 120 days” – how and why real people immigrated to the US – from Catholic Charities Atlanta.
 "Walk a minute in their shoes" - Sister Joyce Meyer's report of her virtual border experience as a participant in "CARNE y ARENA (Virtually Present, Physically Invisible)" by Alejandro G. Iñárritu, an Oscar-winning Mexican director, at the Los Angeles County Museum of Art.
 Why do people flee their homes?
 How do they build new lives?
 The Seeking Refuge series from Global Sisters Report is outstanding - real stories told with context that conveys the systemic foundations of the global crisis and of the global successes.